soramitsukhmer/pki/README.md

 Soramitsu Khmer established the Soramitsu Khmer PKI in support of the generation, issuance, distribution, revocation, administration, and management of public/private cryptographic keys that are contained in CA-signed X.509 Certificates.

-Note: This version comes into effect November 1, 2022
+Note: This version comes into effect January 1, 2023

 ### Root Certificates